 The plane will be placed on the mandibular canines of the patient.
 When the patient closes their mouth, force from the mandibular canines will be applied to the inclined plane.
 Over time, this repeating motion combined with the angle of the inclined plane will slowly guide the canines into the desired position.
 The device should be non-intrusive to the rest of the patient's mouth with a height and size that is patient specific.
-The angle of the incline plane will be patient specific; it will be determined by the degree of distoclusion, size of teeth, and time needed for correction.
+The angle of the incline plane will be patient specific; it will be determined by the degree of distoclusion, size of teeth, and time needed for correction, which typically falls into a range of 45-60 degrees.